-It is required that Brownfield land registers should be publish in a ’csv’ format and an INSPIRE compliant polygon format.
+It is required that Brownfield land registers should be published in a ’csv’ format and in an INSPIRE compliant polygon format.
 NED’s Brownfield Land Register is available for download below in these required formats (and also in Excel):

-- NED’s Brownfield Land Register in INSPIRE compliant polygon format (.shp .shx .dbf .prj)
+NED’s Brownfield Land Register in INSPIRE compliant polygon format

 Further information on the requirements for brownfield land registers can be viewed on the Government’s National Planning Practice Guidance (NPPG) website.